dcooney/instant-images/README.txt

 == Changelog ==

+= 5.3.1 - May 12, 2023 =
+* UPDATE: Updated default user role to `manage_options` on Instant Images settings page.
+* NEW: Added new `instant_images_settings_user_role` hook to adjust the user role for Instant Images settings page.
+* FIX: Adding fix for error on Site Editor screen when using a FSE theme.

 = 5.3.0 - May 8, 2023 =
-* NEW - Added new standalone Instant Images settings page and added new settings fields.
+* NEW: Added new standalone Instant Images settings page and added new settings fields.
-* NEW - Added initial support for upcoming Instant Images Pro plugin.
+* NEW: Added initial support for upcoming Instant Images Pro plugin.
-* FIX - Fixed issue with missing `createRoot` function in WP < 6.2 that would cause Instant Images to fail to load.
+* FIX: Fixed issue with missing `createRoot` function in WP < 6.2 that would cause Instant Images to fail to load.
-* UPDATE - General styling and UI updates throughout app.
+* UPDATE: General styling and UI updates throughout app.

 = 5.2.1 - April 20, 2023 =
 * UPDATE: Adds sessionStorage for storing API results in browser session to reduce proxy usage and API requests.
 Session data is stored for 1 hour.